-Tevin Jackson has been cleared by the NCAA and can enroll at the University of Texas in June.
+Tevin Jackson has been cleared by the NCAA and can enroll at Texas in June.

-Jackson came to UT as the nation's No. 6 linebacker and No. 86 overall recruit, but missed all of last season because of an issue with his high school transcript.
+Jackson came to UT as the nation's No. 6 linebacker and No. 86 overall recruit, but missed all of last season because of an issue with his transcript from Garland High School.

 You might remember him from our look back at the ESPNU 150 signees across the Big 12.
 He was one of a staggering 15 for the Longhorns from their 2010 class.

 According to a report in the Austin American-Statesman, Jackson received the news after his high school coach got a call from Texas' co-offensive coordinator, Major Applewhite.

 "He just sat down.
 It was a feeling of disbelief, excitement, and relief all rolled into one," the coach told the paper.
 "Then he gave me a big hug.
 He had tears in his eyes."

 Jackson is 6-foot-2, 230 pounds, and made 198 tackles and 19 sacks over his final three seasons.
 He committed to the Longhorns in February of his junior year, so it's been a long wait, but Jackson will finally get his chance.

 Here's what our ESPN scouts had to say about him:

 "Jackson has great physical tools and some of the better vertical attacking skills in this linebacker class.
 A bit of a 'tweener as he lacks stout between-the-tackles run stopping skills and the fluidity you like to see in a true outside 'backer.
 In our eyes, he projects high as a strongside 'backer with the versatility to play inside, particularly with added size, strength and improved leverage."